nivendha/Next/README.md

 Continue developing by editing the `src` directory.
 With the `gulp` command, any file changes made will automatically be compiled into the specific location within the `dist` directory.

-If you'd like to include any additional modules/packages not included with rdash-angular, add them to your `bower.json` file and then update the `src/index.html` file, to include them in the minified distribution output.